 Historically, Mixpanel grouped events by a single identifier called the distinct_id.
-This ultimately grouped events by the individual.
-Mixpanel Group Analytics uses an identifier to group events by something other than the distinct_id.
-This allows you to group events by identifiers such as company ID, account ID, and billing ID.
+This ultimately grouped events by the individual user.
+Group Analytics allows you to use an identifier other than the distinct_id, such as company ID, account ID, project ID, or billing ID.

-Group Analytics is available as an add-on package to customers on Enterprise plans.
-Reach out to your Customer Success Manager or the Mixpanel Sales Team (via Contact Sales on the pricing page) to enable Group Analytics in your reports.
+Group Analytics is available as an add-on package to customers on Growth plan and Enterprise plans.
+Customers on the Growth plan can buy this add-on online (customers get 6 group keys) and customers on the Enterprise plans (customers can choose between 3 or 6 group keys) can reach out to their Customer Success Manager or the Mixpanel Sales Team (via Contact Sales on the pricing page) to enable Group Analytics in their reports.

 Group By a Custom Identifier

-Mixpanel Group Analysis allows you to select the identifier to group your reports by.
+Mixpanel Group Analysis allows you to select alternative unique identifiers in reports.

-By default, Mixpanel groups by the distinct_id, ultimately grouping events by the individual user.
-Alternatively, Group Analytics allows you to group events by a value such as a team ID, a company ID, or another value that connects a group of individuals defined by different distinct_ids.
+By default, Mixpanel counts unique users by distinct_id.
+Group Analytics allows you to uniquely count events by an alternative identifier, such as company ID, invite ID, or another value shared by a group of individuals with different distinct_ids.

-This will inform on behavior from a business or group level, as opposed to an individual level.
+This allows behavioral analysis from a business or group level, as opposed to an individual level.
 You can answer questions such as: